-To see well inside your eye your eye doctor needs to use a very bright light.
+To see well inside your eye, your eye doctor needs to use a very bright light.
 This bright light causes the pupils to constrict.
 A doctor uses medicated eye drops to immobilize this light reflex.
-The pupils stay wide open even when a doctor is shining a bright light into the eyes to illuminates the back of the eye.
+The pupils stay wide open even when a doctor is shining a bright light into the eyes to illuminate the back of the eye.

 Can a flashlight hurt my eyes?

 According to the American Academy of Ophthalmology, a typical flashlight cannot hurt your eyes.
-Iris, retina, pupil and optic nerve all work together to activate our build in defense ability to protect our eyes from the glare of the bright light.
-The first impulse is to blink (to shut the eyes from the glare) and by the time the blink is over the pupils are constricted.
+Iris, retina, pupil, and optic nerve all work together to activate our built in defense ability to protect our eyes from the glare of bright light.
+The first impulse is to blink (to shut the eyes from the glare), and by the time the blink is over, the pupils are constricted.
 But don’t go around doing it for fun!

 Books that helped our Eye investigation